EHBaozi/LatexSVG.jl/docs/src/man/usage.md

 LuaLaTeX
 ```

-Additionally, you have already seen that you can pass your LaTeX engine of choice directly to the [`latexsvg`](@ref) function, and pass extra arguments to it.
+Additionally, you can pass your LaTeX engine of choice directly to [`latexsvg`](@ref), as shown in the previous section.

 ### Persisting the configurations